 Are you thinking of moving to a new state?
 If the answer is yes, there is a high probability you are an American.
 According to move.org, over 30 million Americans move annually.
 If you are moving on your own, or your employer needs to relocate moving to a new state can be challenging, so it is essential to plan accordingly.

 The most important thing you should do before moving to a new state is to make a budget and start saving money.
 Having the funds to relocate is an essential thing to do before moving because without money, it’s virtually impossible to do anything.
 At this point in your plan, you want to make a list of everything it will take to move and determine costs.
 Moving can get expensive, very fast.
 Factor in all traveling expenses, this includes gas money, food for the trip hotels, movers moving materials.
 Failing to anticipate these expenses accurately can blindside you and put you back financially before you even get started.
 The budget can vary tremendously depending on if your employer is footing the bill or if you are moving at your free will.
 If your employer is relocating you, it is essential to understand what they will pay for or reimburse you.
-For example, your employer may cover the entire processes, including movers, and all traveling expenses.
+For example, your employer may cover all the entire processes, including movers, and all traveling expenses.
 In many cases, your employer may foot the bill for breaking your lease, hotels, and virtually all cost associated with the moving process.

 What Are You Moving?

-After you have determined the cost for the move, next, you should learn what to move.
+After you have determined the cost of the move, next, you should learn what to move.
 One of the hidden benefits of moving is it presents an opportunity to do some spring cleaning.
 By sitting down to make a list of things you have to move, you will surely discover a few things that are more suited for the trash can or recycling bin.
 While making your list of things to move sure to stir clear of the chest of old clothes, that old computer you had since college or that box in the crawl space filled with newspapers.
 By taking a few moments to make a list of items to be moved can save you money, time, and effort during this process.
 When making this list, it’s a good idea to organize it by room.
 Be sure and sit in each room as you survey the contents within to be safe not to miss anything.

 An often-overlooked aspect of moving to a new state is filing your state income taxes.
 With so many things on your plate from the move, it can be easy to forget about individual state income taxes.
 When it’s time to file taxes, you will have to file two state income tax returns to cover the time lived in each state assuming, of course, you earned wages in both states during the same year.
+With the new TurboTax Live, you can have access to an online tax CPA from your own home in Los Angeles, New York, Chicago, or any other US city.

 Determining Your Method of Moving